excentis/ByteBlower_GUI_examples/frameblasting/README.md

 Frameblasting flows can be used for Latency Measurements.
 This project shows a couple use-cases.

-* Ex 1. default-latency: The default latency measurement.
+### Scenario: Ex 1. default-latency
+This scenario shows the default latency measurement.
+Almost everything is the same as the basic frameblasting case shown higher.
+The sole difference is in the Flow View where latency is enabled in the 'Latency' Column of a FrameBlasting flow.
+The following options are available:
+* **Average** provides latency results over time
+* **Distribution** adds extra Latency CCDF and Distribution, in addition to the latency results over time.
+* **No** disables latency measurements for the FrameBlasting flow.
+These options are only available for FrameBlasting.
+For TCP, there is are RTT value.
+These values are always shown, when available.
-* Ex 2.
-Latency under load: In the same scenario we measure both the base latency and the latency when the network fully loaded (1Gbit/s).
+### Scenario: Ex 2.
+Latency under load
+In the same scenario we measure both the base latency and the latency when the network fully loaded (1Gbit/s).
-* Ex 3.
-Latency with TCP: An example of combining both latency measurement with a Tcp flow.
+### Scenario: Ex 3.
+Latency with TCP
+An example of combining both latency measurement with a Tcp flow.

 ## NAT.bbp